kayshcache/coder-assessment-1/README.md

 ##### How the user will get instructions and help from the app
 The "-h" flag can be added to the command to get the full help.
 Otherwise, _argparse_ module will produce helpful responses when the commands given by the user don't match the requirements or can be expanded to specify more accurate output.
 ##### How the user will interact and access the features
-The user will write a single line command including all options and flags to get the required operation from those specified in
+The user will write a single line command including all options and flags to get the required operation from those specified in the help page.
-- How will errors be handled and displayed
+##### How will errors be handled and displayed
+Exception errors will only be displayed to the user specifically if resources aren't found at the URL given or the user is experiencing intern
 ## Control Flow Diagram
 ![Figure 1.1 Control Flow Diagram](diagram.png)
 Note: